Ice hockey at the 2010 Winter Olympics: Changes from previous tournaments

 For the first time, Olympic Games were played on a narrower NHL-sized ice rink, measuring 61 × 26 m, instead of the international size of 61 × 30 m.
 By permitting the use of existing venues without rink modifications, this was expected to save $10 million (CAD) in construction costs and allow more spectators to attend games.

 This was also the first Olympics in which the four-official system, with two referees and two linesmen, was used during the men's tournament.
-The NHL began using the two-referee system in the 1998–99 season, while the IIHF first started using it in its major men's championship tournaments in the 2008 IIHF World Championship.
+The NHL began using the two-referee system in the 1998–99 season and full-time in the 2000–01 season and all playoff games since 1999, while the IIHF first started using it in its major men's championship tournaments in the 2008 IIHF World Championship.
 However, for the women's tournament in Vancouver, the IIHF used the standard three-official system with one referee and two linesmen, saying that the four-official system is not currently needed in women's international hockey.